Get started

 - Install

-as adependency
+@nuxt/contentas adependency

-, it wouldn't be recognized in your project if you try and start the development server.
+Info: Apparently, if you don't install @nuxt/content, it wouldn't be recognized in your project if you try and start the development server.

 Perfect, now you can enjoy writing your documentation with my highly opinionated design takes โจ